Staff

 Mel Racho (he/him) is a queer trans Fillipinx media artist-scholar interested in creating revolutionary systems.
 He holds a Master of Information in Information Systems, an MFA in Interdisciplinary Art and Digital Media, and is currently a PhD candidate in Toronto Metropolitan University and York Universities’ jointly administered Communication and Culture program researching data colonialism and how to disrupt its logics through careful, embodied creative interventions.
 He contributes to York U’s Digital Justice Lab, the University of Ottawa and Carleton Universities’ Transgender Media Portal and the Digital Democracies Institute’s Data Fluencies project.

 Factory Media Centre is governed by a volunteer Board of Directors.
 All members in good standing may apply to join the Board.
-Click HERE to learn more and apply.
+Click HERE to learn more and apply to join our board!